The Thread is a community-based project and art activation honoring grief and connection in Philadelphia.

 Photo by Daniel Jackson for Embassy: Interactive

-Visitors to the installation in Philadelphia are invited to use the disconnected rotary phone to “call” their lost loved ones.
+Visitors to our installation are invited to use the disconnected rotary phone to “call” their lost loved ones.
 This intimate shelter offers a way to keep the thread of connection and conversation with those that are unreachable.

 It is a space for reflection and remembrance, for listening and laughter, for stories and silence, for tears and tenderness, for comfort and catharsis.